 I constantly hear people say they do not understand why this person or that person will not refer business to them.
 When I hear this complaint I understand that it is a trust problem that has not been addressed.
 Trust takes time.
 You have not way of predicting the time it takes, especially if you do not know if they are a trust fast or trust slow person.
 Further you have no way of knowing if you have already done something that has caused a person to not trust you.

 If you want to know you have to ask.
-Here is a simple question you can ask a person if you want to get referrals from them and you are not getting them even though you have invested in the relationship: can i buy Pregabalin at walmart “What would I need to do to earn your trust enough that you would be willing to refer business to me?”
+Here is a simple question you can ask a person if you want to get referrals from them and you are not getting them even though you have invested in the relationship: buy Lyrica online now “What would I need to do to earn your trust enough that you would be willing to refer business to me?”
 Then you have to be prepared for the answer.
 You might not like what you find out but it will be an important lesson for you to learn.

 I attended a BNI meeting one morning a few years back, and there was a member who stood up and asked the rest of the members “How many of you have attorneys that you work with or know attorneys?”
 Everyone raised their hand.
 “These are the people that I want to meet, if you could set up an introduction for me that would be excellent.”
 During the referral portion of the meeting she did not get one referral.
 So she came to me and ask me if I could help her understand why she was not getting the referrals.
 I told her that I would be happy to help if she were open to honest feedback.

 A few days later we met at a bookstore and I shared the following with her, “Jenny when you come to a BNI meeting you look like you just rolled out of bed.
 Your hair is wet, your clothes are wrinkled and you look a mess.
 Further it seems you are completely unprepared.
 Based on that, no one in the room is willing to risk their reputation on you.”

 She was shocked, she said that she would never go to the meeting with an attorney looking like that, she would be dressed professionally and be totally prepared.